B. P. Koirala: Literature

-While Koirala is considered one of the most charismatic political leaders of Nepal, he was also one of the most well-read and thoughtful writers of Nepalese literature.
+While B. P. Koirala is considered one of the most charismatic political leaders of Nepal, he was also one of the most well-read and thoughtful writers of Nepalese literature.
 He wrote short stories and novels, and some poems.
 Koirala began writing short stories in Hindi.

 His first stories were published in Banaras in Hansa, a Hindi literary magazine edited by Prem Chand (India's Tolstoy).
 His first Nepali short story "Chandrabadan" was published in Sharada, a Nepali literary magazine in 1935.
 Koirala was very good at depicting the character and mind of women.
 Four other stories of Koirala were included in Katha Kusum (an anthology of Nepali stories), published in 1938 in Darjeeling.
 As a social realist, with good psychological insight as he was first writer to write stories and novels based on human psychology in history of Nepalese literature, Koirala had established himself as one of the most important Nepali short story writers by 1938.
 Doshi Chashma, Koirala's anthology of sixteen short stories, was published in 1949.
 He was one of the greatest writer to contribute to the Nepali literature.

 Koirala was very busy in the 1950s as he was often found amidst the political situations of Nepal.
 He was, however, able to write an incomplete novel Hitlar ra Yahudi (Hitler and the Jews) in the form of travelogue.
 The 1960s were very productive for Koirala in terms of his literary output.
 He wrote many novels and short stories in jail during 1960–68.
 They include: Teen Ghumti (Three Turns), 1968; Narendra Dai (Brother Narendra), 1969; Sumnima (A story of the first Kirata woman), 1969; Modiain (The Grocer's Wife), 1980; Shweta Bhairavi (The White Goddess of Terror), 1983; Babu Ama ra chora (Father, mother and sons), 1989; and an incomplete autobiography Mero Katha (My Story), 1983, and many more yet to be published.

 Koirala also has dozens of political essays including the following: "Rajatantra ra Lokatantra" ("Monarchy and Democracy"), 1960; "Thichieka Janata Jagisake" ("The Oppressed People Rise"), 1969; "Rastriyata Nepalko Sandarbhama" ("Nationalism in the Context of Nepal"), 1970; "Kranti: Ek Anivaryata" ("Revolution: An Absolute Necessity"), 1970; "Panchayati Vyavastha Prajatantrik Chaina" ("The Panchayat System is not Democratic"), 1978; "Prajatantra ra Samajvad" ("Democracy and Socialism"), 1979; and "Rastriya Ekata ko Nimti Ahwan" ("A Call for National Reconciliation"), 1980.